Asapin/alkonost/README.md

 ## YouTube API

-This app doesn't use YouTube API, and instead opted to emulate the behaviour of a browser with the chat being open.
+This app doesn't use YouTube API, and instead tries to emulate the behaviour of a browser.
 The reason for this decision is that YouTube by default provides only 10 thousand credits a day to spend on requests.
 1 request to load new messages from the chat costs [5 credits][1], and, depending on how active the chat, should be performed every 5-10 seconds.
 If we assume that on average the app would perform 5 requests per minute, we can estimate that we will spend around 1500 credits per hour.

 [1]: https://stackoverflow.com/a/67745370